joeberkovitz/qgis-nautical/index.md

 application icon in the Applications folder, choosing *Open* from the menu, and then clicking *Open* on the resulting dialog box.

-Also download the template project `NSPN-Workshop-Template.qgz` described [above](#noaa-raster-charts-template) and copy it to a new folder that you will be using to create your charts.
+Also download the template project described [above](#noaa-raster-charts-template) and copy it to a new folder that you will be using to create your charts.
 You may wish to change its name also since it will no longer be a template once you start changing it.